betaflight/betaflight/docs/PID tuning.md

 EXPERT = leveling can be totally off when inverted:
 In this range, the inclination (tilt) of the vehicle can fully "override" the self-leveling.
 In this mode, when the 'horizon_tilt_effect' parameter is set to around 75, and the vehicle is upside down (180 degrees) and the sticks are then centered, the vehicle is not self-leveled.
 This can be desirable for performing more-acrobatic maneuvers and potentially for 3D-mode flying.

-The 'horizon_tilt_effect' and 'horizon_tilt_mode' values are separate for each profile, and are implemented for both the LUX and MWREWRITE PID controllers.
+The 'horizon_tilt_effect' and 'horizon_tilt_mode' values are separate for each profile.